-- O. No rare earth magnets or electromagnets, other than those used in shielded motors, may be used as these pose an interference hazard with both electronics and metal. - P. No control system, part or set of parts can act in a fashion that inhibits the normal operation and/or communication of other robots is allowed. - Q. No power sources other than pneumatics, batteries or stored kinetic energy (rubber bands, springs, etc.) are allowed. - R. CREATE officials reserve the right to restrict any material or part that interferes with the normal operation of the field or another robot.
-If you are unsure, ask first. - S. Voltage may not be combined. (i.e., you cannot double your voltage and halve your current.) - T. A team license plate must be: - T.A.
-Displayed on two opposite horizontal sides of their robot. - T.B.
+- S. CREATE officials reserve the right to restrict any material or part that interferes with the normal operation of the field or another robot.
+If you are unsure, ask first. - T. Voltage may not be combined. (i.e., you cannot double your voltage and halve your current.) - U. A team license plate must be: - U.A.
+Displayed on two opposite horizontal sides of their robot. - U.B.
 White background with black lettering.
-(Some small decorations/color may be added to the edge of the license plate.) - T.C.
-Must be easily identified by judges, referees and announcers. - T.D.
-Must have numerals/letters that are at least 1.5" high, at least 1/2" stroke width. - T.E.
-Must be strong enough to survive match play.
-I.E., if you use the CREATE license plate template and print your license plate, the paper must be protected by a clear plastic protective sleeve or placed behind plexiglass. - T.F.
-VEX Robotics License plates are acceptable if desired. - U. All parts that are used must be tracked through a Bill of Materials (BOM). - 6.
+(Some small decorations/color may be added to the edge of the license plate.) - U.C.Must be easily identified by judges, referees and announcers. - U.D.
+Must have numerals/letters that are at least 1.5" high, at least 1/2" stroke width. - U.E.Must be strong enough to survive match play.
+I.E., if you use the CREATE license plate template and print your license plate, the paper must be protected by a clear plastic protective sleeve or placed behind plexiglass. - U.F.VEX Robotics License plates are acceptable if desired. - V. All parts that are used must be tracked through a Bill of Materials (BOM). - 6.
 The robots are to be built by the students.
 Adults, coaches, parents, mentors are to be facilitators, offer suggestions, teach and guide.
 We understand that each student is unique, and their learning facilitated by different styles which may benefit from varying levels of assistance.
 For instance, if a student cannot remove a stripped bolt, it is perfectly acceptable for an adult to do that for the student.
 If a student has never seen a particular mechanism, it is a great learning experience for the student to build it with an adult.
-However, any mechanism that is in ANY significant way built by an adult should be dis-assembled and re-assembled by the student(s).
+However, any mechanism that is in ANY significant way built by an adult should be disassembled and re-assembled by the student(s).
 It is very important that the students understand their robot and are able to fix it during the tournament as adults are not to assist in any capacity, except to help remove stripped bolts or where safety is involved.
 Teams with adults acting in discord with this rule will be removed from consideration for judged awards.
-Repeated and/or egregious infractions may result in a team being disgualified from the tournament.
+Repeated and/or egregious infractions may result in a team being disqualified from the tournament.